Get a Free Trial

 PHP Scraper API

-Our PHP Scraper API allows the power of GrabzIt’s Web Scraper to be added to your app.
+Our PHP Scraper API enables you to integrate GrabzIt's Web Scraper into your app.
 This is a much better solution than the simple HTML DOM parsers, usually implemented by PHP scraping apps.

-To start with you must create a scrape.
+To start with you must first create a scrape.
 Then to parse the web in your app, you must download the PHP Library.
-Finally, to get started, look at the example handler located inside the download.
+Then look at the example handler located inside the download.

 Process Scraped Data

 The easiest way to process scraped data is to access the data as a JSON or XML object.
-As this enables the data to be easily manipulated and queried.
-The JSON will be structured in the following general format, with the dataset name as the object attribute.
-Itself containing an array of objects with each column name as another attribute.
+This allows for easy querying of the data.
+The JSON will have the structure below, with the dataset name as a property.
+The property contained an array of objects with each column name and value as another attribute.

 {